aamott/petinator/README.md

 # PETInator
 ### Firmware for bottle-to-filament machines

 Bottle-to-filament machines are what I call the likes of [Petamentor](https://petamentor.com/) and [The Recreator 3D](http://recreator3d.com/).
-These machines use hacked PID controllers and PWM motor controllers or old 3D printer parts.
-Each one costs more than I could justify for 25 grams of filament at a time, although I won't deny their ingenuity and effectiveness.
-Still, it left a hole in my heart.
+These machines use hacked PID controllers and PWM motor controllers or 3D printer parts running Marlin.
+If pultrusion is going to grow, it should be controlled from one board without having to use an entire Marlin interface.

 Introducing the PETInator, a full firmware with PID temperature control, stepper or DC motor control, and a lot of room for growth.
 Follow the wiring in the demo or using the pinout inside configuration.h

 Most changes should be made inside configuration.h, including default stepper speed, default temperature, and pinout.

+# Features
+- Stepper-driven and PWM-motor-driven puller options
+- Uncluttered interface (with room for improvement...)
+- PID temperature control (with Marlin-like settings, including Thermistor ID)
+- Start pulling when temperature reached
+- Auto-pause puller when temperature gets too low

 # Parts
 - Hotend [like this](https://www.aliexpress.us/item/2251832495261371.html)